JayChen35/propulsion_notes/book/_build/html/_sources/intro/introduction.md

 $$ dE = \delta{Q}^\leftarrow - \delta{W}^\rightarrow $$

-Since we're interested in the evolution of this COPV over time, we can rewrite in terms of a time differential specifically for this particular control volume, *i*.
+Since we're interested in the evolution of this COPV over time, we can rewrite in terms of a time differential.

 $$
 \begin{equation}